Power-Systems-Textbook/TextbookSimulations/README.md

 installed [here](https://www.python.org/downloads/).
 Make sure that Python is added to your PATH.

-    **NOTE:** With Python 3.11.0 being released very recently, wheels are not available for all of the libraries needed to set up the Jupyter notebook interface.
+    **NOTE:** With Python 3.12.0 being released very recently, wheels may not be available for all of the libraries needed to set up the Jupyter notebook interface.
 Therefore, for new installations, we recommend installing the latest version of Python 3.10.
 For existing installations, we anticipate other minor versions of Python 3 to be sufficient for operating this workflow.